arnaucube/goCaptcha/README.md

 # goCaptcha
 captcha server, with own datasets, to train own machine learning AI

+## 0 - Why?
+Captcha systems are useful to avoid bots posting data on databases.
+But modern captcha systems are from enterprises to train machine learning algorithms, and monetize results.
+When user answers a captcha, is training the AI from the enterprise.

+This project, aims to be a self hosted captcha system, that trains own AI.
+To avoid feeding AI from companies.

 ## 1 - How to use?
 ### 1.1 - Frontend
 Insert this lines in the html file: